 Average Per-CO Processing Time

 Within 60 days, the $380K backlog was resolved.
-Of the $142K in unbilled completed work, Summit recovered $119K.
+Of the $142K in unbilled completed work, The contractor recovers $119K.
 The $118K in verbally approved changes were formalized and billed within 45 days.
 The $86K in field conditions were submitted, and $71K was approved.

 System 4: 13-Week Cash Flow Forecast

-The bank wanted to see that Summit could manage cash, not just revenue.
+The bank wanted to see that the contractor could manage cash, not just revenue.
 A 13-week cash flow forecast was the tool that made this visible — both internally and to the lender.

 We built the forecast around project milestones rather than accounting periods.
 Every anticipated billing, sub payment, material purchase, and payroll cycle was mapped to a specific week.
 The forecast updated every Monday as part of the WIP review.

-The first version revealed why Mike was struggling: Summit's billing cycle lagged its cost cycle by 23 days.
+The first version revealed why the owner was struggling: the contractor's billing cycle lagged its cost cycle by 23 days.
 They'd pay subs and labor in week 1, bill the owner in week 3, and collect in week 7.
-On a $2.8M project, that gap meant Summit was floating $200–300K in unbilled work — funded entirely by the line of credit.
+On a $2.8M project, that gap meant the contractor was floating $200–300K in unbilled work — funded entirely by the line of credit.

 We tightened the billing cycle by shifting to twice-monthly billing tied to completion milestones instead of calendar dates.
 The cash gap shrank from 23 days to 12.
 The LOC balance dropped by $180K in the first 60 days.